-The following table details activity in the allowance for loan losses by portfolio segment for the year ended December 31, 2013.
+The following tables detail activity in the allowance for loan losses by portfolio segment for the years ended December 31, 2014 and 2013.
 Allocation of a portion of the allowance to one category of loans does not preclude its availability to absorb losses in other categories.